microsoft/fluentui/rfcs/react-components/convergence/static-classes-on-slots.md

 This RFC proposes adding a static className to every slot, using the naming format `"fui-{ComponentName}__{slotName}"`.

+It can be useful to have a static class name on every slot of a component, both for writing style selectors, and when debugging to tell what slot a given element is.

 ## Problem statement

-It can be useful to have a static class name on the slot of a component, including by users of our library if they want to write static styles targeting a slot.

 We currently have a static class name `"fui-{ComponentName}"` (e.g. `"fui-Button"`) added to the root slot of every component, as described in issue [#19937](https://github.com/microsoft/fluentui/issues/19937).
 However, we don't currently have any formal specification of the format of the classNames for other slots, nor any conformance tests ensuring that they are added to every slot.

 Some of our components already have static classNames on slots (e.g. Checkbox's `indicator` slot).
 However, this patchwork addition of static classes makes it unpredictable for users of our library.

-One example internal usage would be to write a style such as this, which changes the Checkbox `indicator` slot's backgroundColor when hovering over the `root`:
+One example of internal usage would be to write a style such as this, which changes the Checkbox `indicator` slot's backgroundColor when hovering over the `root`:

 ```ts
 const useStyles = makeStyles({